Note that this documentation needs to be updated to the latest version.

 dependency.typedef

 The following diagram shows the component hierarchy of the BAC model.
-Filled diamonds indicate component aggregations, whereas open diamond represent alternatives.
+Relations between component with diamonds end points indicate component aggregations, or alternatives.
 It has been automatically generated with the QRML tooling on the basis of the QRML model.

 We consider a Biometric Access Control system that grants access to e.g. buildings, rooms, files, or data on the basis of face recognition, e.g., by analyzing the relative position, size, and/or shape of the eyes, nose, cheekbones, and jaw.